Who is the richest BTS member and what is their net worth?

 Jimin

 Park Ji-min, popular as Jimin of BTS, is the group’s lead vocalist and dancer.
-The heartthrob has many records to his name, including the singles “Filter,” “Lie” and “Promise,” and his solo album FACE.
+The heartthrob has many records to his name, including the singles “Filter,” “Lie” and “Promise,” and the solo album ‘Face’.
 He is one of the group’s most sought-after members.

 With his fashion sense and melodic voice, Jimin has created a separate fanbase for himself in the A.R.M.Y.